Two ways to dispose of old books:

 - Sell on-line or host a garage sale

-- Add your book to a "Little Free Library" which are located throughout the community.
+- Drop off your book at a "Little Free Library" located throughout the community.
 A list of locations can be found on their website: Little Free Library

 What kinds of books are considered outdated and should be recycled rather than donated?